tsoj/Nalwald/README.md

 language Nim, which is a compiled language with an intuitive and clean syntax.

-I began writing chess programs pretty much immediately after my first "Hello world!" program in 2016.
+I began writing chess programs pretty much immediately after my first "Hello world!" in 2016.
 My first big project was *jht-chess*, a chess playing program with a console GUI for Linux.
 I used C++ but it looked more like messy C. Looking back I would say that it is hard to write worse spaghetti code than I did then, but it played good enough chess to win against amateur players.
 Since then, I wrote numerous